CP1404/Practicals/prac_03/README.md

-In one of our end-of-subject YourJCU student feedback surveys, a student suggested that we do more hand-writing code to help prepare for examinations.
+In one of our end-of-subject YourJCU student feedback surveys, a student suggested that we do more hand-writing code to help prepare for the final examin.
 Great idea!
 And it shows it's a great idea for you to provide us with your feedback -- during the semester anytime, and especially in our main surveys.

-OK?
-Thanks!
+**On paper**, write a program that asks the user for a password, with error-checking to repeat if the password doesn't meet a minimum length set by a variable.

-**On paper**, write a program that asks the user for some text, with error-checking to repeat until the text is not blank.
-The program should then print every second letter in the provided text.
-Example: if the user enters "Pythonista", the program should print "Ptoit".
+The program should then print asterisks as long as the password.

-**Hint:** either use string slicing or use a for loop, the range function, and the length of the text.
+Example: if the user enters "Pythonista" (10 characters), the program should print "**********".

 It's a valuable skill to be able to write code with pen and paper -- without the support of an IDE.
 Watch out for things like consistent